connortechnology/ZM_ML/README.md

 2. Intel ARC/iGPU's are __CURRENTLY NOT__ supported. (this may change)
 3. If you do not need GPU acceleration you can install OpenCV using pip. (`pip install opencv-contrib-python`)
 4. pycoral recently released wheels for Python3.10 See [here](https://github.com/google-coral/pycoral/issues/85#issuecomment-1305826142 "Pycoral 3.10 wheels")
-5. ~~YOLOv7, YOLOv7X Require a small change in OpenCV source code to make use of 'SiLu Activation' -> [Custom Build OPENCV](https://github.com/opencv/opencv/pull/22410/files "OpenCV add SiLu Activation")~~ 'SiLu' activation ahs been changed to 'swish'
-6. I am working on a script to make building OpenCV with GPU support easier.
+5. I am working on a script to make building OpenCV with GPU support easier.

 ---